GeekyAnts/flutter-web-admin-dashbaord/README.md

 ### Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+To get more help on the Flutter Web, check out the [Flutter Web](https://github.com/flutter/flutter_web).